MedFarouk-ops/UnityMinimalShopSystem/README.md

 ## Contributions and Feedback

 Contributions and feedback are welcome!
-If you encounter any issues, have suggestions for improvements, or would like to contribute to the project, feel free to [link to the GitHub repository].
+If you encounter any issues, have suggestions for improvements, or would like to contribute to the project, feel free to (https://github.com/MedFarouk-ops/UnityMinimalShopSystem).